swaranga/dloom/README.md

 ## Overview

 `dloom` is a CLI tool that links and unlinks configuration files (or "dotfiles") to a development machine.
 It manages symlinks between a dotfiles repository and the machine's home directory (by default; overridable).
-The tool is inspired from GNU Stow and other dotfile managers, but differs in its approach by focusing on file-level symlinks rather than directory-level symlinks.
+The tool is inspired from GNU Stow and other dotfile managers, but differs in its approach by focusing on **file-level symlinks** rather than directory-level symlinks.
 This allows for the creation of symlinks for individual files, enabling other applications to add files to the same directories without them being tracked in your dotfiles repository.

 ## Features

 - **Symlink Management**: Create and manage symlinks for your dotfiles with ease.
-- **File-Level Symlinks**: Links individual files (not directories), allowing other applications to add files to the same directories without them being tracked in your dotfiles repo.
+- **File-Level Symlinks**: Links individual files (not directories), allowing other applications to add files to the same directories without them being tracked in your dotfiles repo (e.g., `~/.ssh/`).
   - This is the main difference from GNU Stow. _It does mean that addition of a file to a directory in your dotfiles repository will not automatically create a symlink for it.
 You will need to run `dloom link` again to create the symlink for the new file._
   - Additionally, links for files can have different names in the target directory.
 This allows us you to have separate dotfiles for different environments (e.g., macOS vs linux) without needing to maintain separate branches or repositories but still have the same name for the symlinked file.
 - **Conditional Linking**: Link files only when specific conditions are met (OS, distro, installed tools, tool versions).